 Earlier grist mills had a single set of rollers, with the settings adjusted manually using a lever-and-gear mechanism.
 More modern mills have three sets of rollers which are set with a precise electrical motor-and-sensor assembly.

 We have three mills at Anchor Brewing: two older models that have been retired and are on display, and one that is currently in use.
-The two old mills were designed in the machine age and were powered by a single source which drove all of the mill functions through a series of belts and gears.
+The two historic mills were designed in the machine age and were powered by a single source which drove all of the mill functions through a series of belts and gears.
 The new mill employs a precise computer and sensor-controlled set of electrical motors that drive the individual internal mechanisms.
 All three mills are designed to do the same job, with advancing degrees of efficiency.

 The smaller one (left), with the wooden upper portion, was in use at our old brewery up until we moved to our current location in 1979.
 We don’t know exactly how old it is but the characteristics of its design date it to late 1800’s and maybe earlier.
 This amazing antique could have been in service for well over sixty years.